aaronfowler/mojo-simpledate/README.md

 will return something like "2010-08-01"

 If no format parameter is used, Simpledate will default to "F j Y" (e.g. August 1 2010).

+Both tags accept an offset parameter in seconds:

+    {mojo:simpledate:get offset="172800"}

+will will add 2 days (60 * 60 * 24 * 2) to the current date.
+Prefix the seconds with a negative sign to subtract time, e.g., offset="-172800".